rbslandau/Data_analysis/Code/Session_6/glm_explorer/introduction.md

 Under `Simulate` you can specify the properties of the simulated data, including error structure, model parameters and sample size.
 Under `Model` you can specify the GLM that is fitted to the simulated data.
 Additional tabs provide you with model information.
 The `Model summary` tab provides the output of the `summary()` function, `Model coefficients` provides a visual overview of the estimated regression coefficients and `Model diagnostics` provides diagnostic plots for the fitted model.
 You can either explore for yourself or follow `Exercises` (see tab).
+I recommend following the exercises as they are designed to provide you with the most relevant insights.